-- Students typically leave one week after finals in mid-May and return mid-July;
+- Students typically leave one to two weeks after finals in late-May and return late-July;

 - The average program cost averages between $4500-$5500, including flights, rent, food, and excursions.
-The GJP works to provide at least two-thirds of that amount through scholarships;
+The SGJP works to provide at least two-thirds of that amount through scholarships;

 - Applications are typically open for the month of November and selections are made in early February;